-These are some activities to help keep the brain active and calm by improving focus, memory, and emotional wellbeing.
-They provide gentle ways to reduce confusion, support relaxation, and create moments of comfort for people experiencing delirium and their carers.
+These are some activities to help keep the brain active and calm and provide gentle ways to reduce confusion, support relaxation, and create moments of comfort for people experiencing delirium and their carers.

 Mind Care